Cleveland Charge: Canton

-It was announced on July 7, 2011 the Thunderbirds had been purchased by the Cleveland Cavaliers and were moving to Canton, Ohio, for the 2011–12 season.
+It was announced on July 7, 2011, the Thunderbirds had been purchased by the Cleveland Cavaliers and were moving to Canton, Ohio, for the 2011–12 season.
 Alex Jensen was named the first head coach of the Charge on October 11.
 On October 13, the Canton Charge name, logo, colors, and court design were unveiled.
 On October 20, the team announced the first two players of the new team: Keith McLeod and Jamine Peterson.
 On October 25, the new uniforms were released.
 In the 2011 NBA D-League Draft, the Canton Charge selected Tyrell Biggs in the first round.
-In their first game as the Canton Charge, they were defeated by the 2010-11 champions Iowa Energy in an 82–100 game at home.
+In their first game as the Canton Charge, they were defeated by the 2010–11 champions Iowa Energy in an 100–82 game at home.
 Their first win came against the Texas Legends in their third game, which they won by 108–87.

 Steve Hetzel was named head coach on September 11, 2013, for 2013–14.

 Cleveland

 The team's 10-year lease with the Canton Memorial Civic Center expired following the single-site and abbreviated 2020–21 season where the Charge had played in Orlando, Florida, within the G League bubble due to COVID-19 pandemic restrictions.
 The Cavaliers chose not to renew the lease in Canton and instead relocated the team to downtown Cleveland to play at Cleveland State University's Wolstein Center beginning with the 2021–22 season.
 The team was officially announced as the Cleveland Charge on July 26, 2021, with the team's logos and branding being largely unchanged other than the switch from Canton to Cleveland in the logo.
 In September 2021, Charge head coach Nate Reinking became an assistant with the Cavaliers and Cavs' assistant Dan Geriot took over as Charge head coach.

 In September 2022, it was announced that Cavaliers assistant Mike Gerrity would take over as head coach of the Charge, trading places with Geriot.

+On June 4, 2024, the Charge announced they would be moving their home games to the nearby Public Auditorium in downtown Cleveland, leaving the Wolstein Center after three seasons.